Mule Pack Section

 If you love being in the Sierra, you'll love mule pack trips!
 All the joys of backpacking and more without carrying a pack!

-The Mule Pack Section conducts camping trips in the Sierra Nevada Mountains lasting between four and seven days.
+The Mule Pack Section conducts camping trips in the Sierra Nevada Mountains of California lasting between four and seven days.
 Most trips start on the east side, from Lone Pine in the south to Yosemite in the north.
-Because mules carry 30 to 55 pounds of each participant's gear, food, and supplies, you can enjoy the beauties and activities of the Sierra without the burden of a heavy backpack and with a greater variety of food, a larger tent, and other amenities not possible on a typical backpack.
+Because mules carry 40 to 55 pounds of each participant's gear, food, and supplies, you can enjoy the beauties and activities of the Sierra without the burden of a heavy backpack and with a greater variety of food, a larger tent, and other amenities not possible on a typical backpack.

 Mule packs are great opportunities for all lovers of the outdoors, especially